 You have several rights in respect of our processing of your personal data, these are:

-- Access to your personal data and information about our processing of it.
+- To access to your personal data and information about our processing of it.
 You also have the right to request a copy of your personal data (but we will need to remove information about other people).

 - To rectify incorrect personal data that we are processing.